joeferg425/RECTFDEMOS/ctfs/ctf1/CTF1_README.md

         - Find `MZ` at offset `0x0`.
 This two-byte sequence implies that the binary is compiled as a [windows executable](https://en.wikipedia.org/wiki/Portable_Executable) and it will have the [DOS header](https://en.wikipedia.org/wiki/DOS_MZ_executable) which can be manually decoded to find out lots of interesting information.
 Reverse engineering software will typically decode these well-known headers for you.

-        - Locate strings near offset `0x11B60` by scrolling or using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) with something like [grep](https://man7.org/linux/man-pages/man1/grep.1.html).
+        - Locate strings near offset `0x11B60` by scrolling with [more](https://man7.org/linux/man-pages/man1/more.1.html) or using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) with something like [grep](https://man7.org/linux/man-pages/man1/grep.1.html).

             `$ hexdump ctfs/ctf1/bin/ctf1_x86_pe.exe -C -s 0x11B60 | more`

             ![strings](readme_files/x86_pe_strings.png)

             Each string of text is separated by a dot.
 A single possible password can wrap around from the end of one line onto the next as seen with the string `ImAP4$$word` in the image above.

 ### Explore in Ghidra ###